-Both luggage sets are made from the same materials, and you can expect almost the same level of durability from them.
-The main difference is the improved impact resistance of the Mixed Color set, like I mentioned earlier.
+Both luggage sets are made from the super durable materials, and you can expect almost the same level of durability from them.
+The main difference is the improved impact resistance of the PET luggage set.

-The shells of all of these Merax suitcases are made from a mixture of ABS and Polycarbonate.
+The shells of the expandable Merax suitcases are made from a mixture of ABS and Polycarbonate.
 That means two things – one, the shell is somewhat flexible and is able to bend upon hard impact.
 But not completely, like a pure Polycarbonate shell.

 Two, you can tell which material is more prevalent by the price of the luggage, and it is obviously ABS.
 Pure Polycarbonate suitcases tend to be pretty expensive, since that is the more expensive material.
 With a price tag of around $100 for all three suitcases, it is easy to figure out that they are mostly made from ABS.